noatmc-archived/S33kz/README.md

 currently learning the whole java thing

-In process of developing a client no name yet
+In process of developing SeekzWare

 epic crystal pvp